VidVidex/youtube-history-analyzer/docs/new_extractor.md

 ]
 ```

-While python dicts are nice and all, sometimes you need more powerful queries.
+Python dicts are nice and all, but sometimes you need more powerful queries.
 That is why you also have access to a SQLite connection `self.connection`.
 The database contains a single table with the following structure:
 ```sql
 create table watch_history
 (